Mafika-Mahlobo/tshimologong-project/README.md

 1. You need to have python3 installed on your machine.

-2. Download and install MYSQL (*folow prompt to creaet a user account*).
+2. Download and install MYSQL (*follow prompt to create a user account*).

 3. Create Database (*you might need to run the command inside MYSQL folder*).
    ```bash